 Step-By-Step Instructions

-Dice the gluten-free bread and bagels into cubes with a serrated knife and a cutting board.
-I like to cut the bread into small pieces similar in size to Stove Top stuffing—roughly a quarter-inch cube.
+Step 1: Dice the gluten free bread and bagels into equally-sized cubes with a serrated knife on a cutting board.
+I like to cut the bread into small pieces similar in size to Stove Top stuffing.
+Roughly a quarter-inch cube.

-On two sheet pans, cover with parchment paper for easy clean up.
+On two sheet pans, covered with parchment paper for easy clean up.
 Divide the bread evenly in a single layer between the two.
 Drizzle the garlic olive oil over the bread and stir.

-Toast the bread at 300 degrees F for forty-five minutes.
+Toast the bread at 300 degrees F for thirty minutes.
 Remove and allow the bread to cool.
-Increase the oven temperature to 350 degrees F if baking the stuffing immediately.
+Increase the oven temperature to 350 degrees F if making the stuffing right away.

 While the sausage is frying, prep the veggies.
-Drain the water chestnuts and wash the celery.
-Celery should be finely chopped to distribute evenly throughout the stuffing for maximum impact.
+Drain the water chestnuts and wash and dice the celery.

-Next up, fill a medium sized bowl with water.
+Step 3: Next, fill a medium-sized bowl with water.
 Slice the green part only of the leeks and place in a bowl filled with water.
 Swish them around in the bowl.
 Doing this will allow the dirt to fall to the bottom of the bowl.
-Let them sit in the bowl for a bit so the grit can fall to the bottom of the bowl.
+Let them sit in the bowl for a bit.

-In a large mixing bowl, add the cooled toasted bread cubes, sausage meat, celery and leeks, green onion tops, and spices.
+Step 6: In a large mixing bowl, add the sausage, celery, leeks, green onion tops, and spices.
 Stir until combined.

-Grease a baking dish with cooking spray or use a thin coat of dairy free butter.
-Either use a 9x13 or two smaller 8x8 baking dishes.
+Step 8: Grease a baking dish with cooking spray.
+Either use a 9x13-inch or two smaller 8x8-inch baking dishes.
 Pour the bread mixture into the pan(s).
 Cover with aluminum foil.

-Bake in a 350 degree oven for 25 minutes.
-Remove the aluminum foil and bake for another five minutes or until the top is crispy and golden brown.
+Bake in a preheated 350 degree F oven for 25 minutes.
+Remove the tinfoil and bake for another five minutes or until the top is crispy and golden brown.
 Top with fresh herbs, such as parsley or sage.

-Pro Tip: If you are like me and hate seeing gluten-free bread go to waste, freeze leftovers all year long.
+No Food Waste: If you are like me and hate seeing gluten free bread go to waste, freeze leftovers all year long.
 Now is the time to take out all the gluten free bread tucked away in the corners of the freezer: Defrost, cube, and toast.
 If there is any freezer burn on the bread that is perhaps beyond its prime, the toasting in garlic oil will bring it back to life.

 Ingredient Substitutions

-Stuffing with Walnuts - Add ½ cup of chopped walnuts.
+Stuffing with Walnuts: Add ½ cup of chopped walnuts.
 Adding walnuts will add another texture, and it is absolutely delicious.
-Walnuts have been tested by Monash University at 10 nut halves per meal.

 Storing And Reheating